Dual Diagnosis Treatment Crownpoint, NM

 Presbyterian Medical Service Grants Family Counseling - 32.0 miles from Crownpoint, NM

-Presbyterian Medical Service Grants Family Counseling is a dual-diagnosis treatment center in Grants, NM that provides treatment for substance abuse and mental health disorders that include bipolar disorder as well as binge eating.
+Presbyterian Medical Service Grants Family Counseling is a dual-diagnosis treatment center in Grants, New Mexico that provides treatment for mental health and substance use disorders that include generalized anxiety disorder as well as antisocial personality disorder.

 Address: 1040 Sakelares Boulevard, Grants, NM 87020 in Cibola County